C-Rodg/Definition-Generator/README.md

-# Webpack 2 & ReactJS starter template
+# Definition Generator
-A simple starter template using Webpack 2 and ReactJS.
-Includes custom font and font-icon loading.
+A simple tool for generating definition files.

 ## Contributors